Hypereosinophilic Syndrome (Overproduction of Special White Blood Cells of the Immune System in the Bone Marrow) in cats

 -

 Can HES be cured in cats?
-HES is currently not curable, but symptoms can often be controlled with the right therapy.
-The disease usually requires lifelong monitoring and adjustment of therapy.
+HES is currently not curable, but symptoms can often be controlled with proper treatment.
+The disease typically requires lifelong monitoring and adjustment of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions..

 -